shorebirdtech/docs/docs/faq.md

 support for sharing groups of apps: https://github.com/shorebirdtech/shorebird/issues/739

+### Does Shorebird store my source code?

+No. Shorebird servers never see your source code.
+When you run `shorebird release` or `shorebird patch` it only stores the same compiled Dart binary that you ship to the app stores.
+Shorebird does not store your source code, nor do our servers have access to your source code at any time.

+See also our privacy policy: https://shorebird.dev/privacy

 ### Can I use Shorebird from my CI system?

 Yes.
 Shorebird is intended to be used from CI systems.
 We've published a